yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 Also, nitpick: the difficulties are named badly.
 They're "Story", "Jedi Knight", "Jedi Master", and "Jedi Grandmaster".
 Why the hell not "Padawan"?
 Jedi Knight should never be the lowest difficulty with a themed name.

-Another ancillary thing about the difficulty levels - a good one - is that during selection you can see an approximation of how much of a difference they make.
+A good thing about the difficulty levels is that during selection you can see some sort of quantification of how much of a difference they make.
 [This article shows what it looks like](https://www.gamespot.com/articles/jedi-fallen-order-difficulty-options-the-best-diff/1100-6471430/).
 I've seen someone else play it on Jedi Master, and the preview is an accurate reflection of the difference.

 <h2 class="mixed">Unskippable cinematics (sort of)</h2>